AiJared/DSA_in_python/README.md

 An array is one of very many data structures.
 In general, an array is a data structure that stores a collection of values where each value is referenced using an index or a key.

 A common analogy of thinking about arrays is that of train cars.
 Each car has a number and all cars are <b>ordered sequentially</b>.
 Inside each car there is some data stored in it.
-While this is a general representation of array, it can differe in some other languages but for the most part all these fundamentals remain the same.
+While this is a general representation of array, it can differ in some other languages but for the most part all these fundamentals remain the same.

 In Swift and Java, arrays are <b>homogenous containers</b>, which means that they can only contain values of the same type.
 In Python, arrays are <b>heterogeneous structures</b>, they can store mixed kinds of values.